themaxhero/Arch-Composer/README.md

 # Arch-Composer
 ## Introduction
-My objective with this project is to have a pre-made archlinux install that I can rely on, Make minimal for doing starting the installation, Make my computer exactly how i want it to be since the very first reboot and Remove the need of being in front of the PC all the time during the installation.
+My objective with this project is to have a pre-made archlinux install (inside a file) that I can rely on, Make minimal for doing starting the installation, Make my computer exactly how i want it to be since the very first reboot and remove the need of being in front of the PC all the time during the install.

 ## Objectives
  - [ ] Manage the partitions during the install.